Cleaning GuidesHow to Clean a Kitchen Sink

 The best way to keep your drain from blocking again is reducing the amount of food waste that enters the drain to a minimum.
 To do that, before washing your dishes, dispose of any food leftovers in the rubbish bin, or even better – in a compost pile.
 If your plates are particularly greasy or oily, wipe them with a paper towel before washing.

 Refrain from using traditional soap to avoid soap scum coating your drain.
 If this isn’t an option, make sure to pressure clean your drain on a regular basis to avoid buildup.
 Also, if you live in an area with hard water, you can install a water softener to avoid any mineral buildup.

-Sometimes, the drain can produce an unpleasant odour, despite not being blocked.
+Sometimes, you might notice your drains are smelly, despite not being blocked.
 It could mean that there is some kind of organic buildup.
 The reason for this could also be the age of the pipes.
 Here’s what you can do about it:

 Put a stopper plug on the drain and fill your sink with hot water.
 Add some dish soap in it and stir until you are certain none of it has deposited on the bottom.
 Then, remove the plug and let all the hot water run through the drain.
 Sometimes, this is enough.

 Another way is to put ice cubes, coarse salt, and lemon peels in the grinder and let it do its job.
 The ice and salt scrub the sides for any food particles and the lemon peels would add a pleasant fresh aroma that might linger for a whole day.